 - After the base rate, which is usually for 90-120 minutes, you’ll pay by the minute, usually commensurate to that rate.
-Still, if you decided to stay 6 hours at Infinit, for instance, you’d spend around $35.
+Still, if you decided to stay 6 hours at Infinit, for instance, you’d still only spend around $35.
 So don’t sweat the timetable.

 - There are secure lockers to keep your stuff.
 The changing room where you get ready for the sauna has a locker, that you can personally lock and unlock with your wristband or some other personal key.
 This is where you’ll leave your clothes and valuables like your phone and wallet that you won’t need in a steam room.

 - There are unsecured areas to keep non-valuables.
 If you go past the locker room with anything else (your bathing suit, sunglasses or a bottle of water), you can tuck them into an open cubby hole outside the steam rooms.
 Obviously you probably don’t wanna leave an iPad in there, but no one will touch your flip flops.